Wendy McCaw

-Wendy McCaw (née Petrak) is a businesswoman and the owner of the Santa Barbara News-Press, a newspaper that filed for bankruptcy on July 21, 2023.
+Wendy McCaw (née Petrak) is a businesswoman and former owner of the Santa Barbara News-Press, a newspaper that filed for bankruptcy on July 21, 2023.

 Early life and career

 She was born Wendy Petrak in Palo Alto, California, in 1951.
 She attended Stanford University, where she majored in history and met Craig McCaw during their sophomore year.
 They married in 1974, a year after graduation.
 During their marriage, they grew McCaw Communications into McCaw Cellular, eventually selling to AT&T in 1994.
-They divorced in 1997 with Wendy, represented by attorney Evan Schwab, receiving a reported $460 million (U.S.) divorce settlement.